mkogan1/ceph/doc/man/8/ceph-kvstore-tool.rst

     Make a (potentially destructive) effort to recover a corrupted database.
     Note that in the case of rocksdb this may corrupt an otherwise uncorrupted database--use this only as a last resort!

+:command:`stats`
+    Prints statistics from underlying key-value database.
+This is only for informative purposes.
+    Format and information content may vary between releases.
+For RocksDB information includes compactions stats, performance counters, memory usage and internal RocksDB stats.

 Availability
 ============